Parenting Styles 101 – Which is Best?

 For a more detailed insight into this style, please check out our article: What is Permissive Parenting?

 In this parenting style, the parents can be considered as being neglectful.
 The children will end up taking many responsibilities.
 On some occasions, the parents may look up to the children for advice about several things, and they end up acting like the parents.

 Children receive very little nurturing and guidance.

 The parents may be overwhelmed with work or settling the bills that they lose track of the child’s development.
 A parent with mental health problems or drug addiction falls into this parenting style as the child may have to take care of their parents at one time.
-The children exposed to such a parenting style may develop self-esteem issues and may also be emotionally withdrawn, among many other issues.
+The children exposed to an uninvolved parenting style may develop self-esteem issues and may also be emotionally withdrawn, among many other issues.